moqueries/cli/README.md

 ```shell
 moqueries bulk-finalize
 ```

+#### Package
+Generates mocks for a complete package or module as described [above](#package-generation).
+The package or module specified is passed as-is to [golang.org/x/tools/go/packages.Load](https://pkg.go.dev/golang.org/x/tools/go/packages) as a `pattern`.

 #### Summarize metrics
 The `summarize-metrics` subcommand takes the debug logs from multiple generate runs (using the [default](#default) subcommand), reads metrics from each individual run, and outputs summary metrics.
 This subcommand takes a single, optional argument specifying the log file to read.
 If no file is specified or if the file is specified as `-', standard in is read.